mspreeti/MobilePricePredictor/README.md

 In this problem you do not have to predict actual price but a price range indicating how high the price is.

-Linear Regression model is employed to get the information on the price.
+Logistic Regression model is employed to get the information on the price.
 This is my first ML project and first contribution on KAGGLE.